• Skip to primary navigation

 Store the cake in an airtight container at room temperature for 1-2 days.
 The French chefs suggest wrapping the cake with cling film as soon as it comes out of the oven.

 Can you freeze quatre-quarts?
 You can freeze quatre-quarts for 3 months.
-Freeze it as a whole cake or in individual slices well-wrapped in plastic film, then aluminum foil.
+Freeze it as a whole cake or in individual slices, well wrapped in plastic film, then in aluminum foil.

-To thaw, bring the cake to the fridge overnight or the kitchen counter for a couple of hours.
+To thaw, place the cake in the fridge overnight or on the kitchen counter for a couple of hours.

 Recipe FAQ